Boris Holban: In the Resistance

-Holban left Paris to lead a marquis band in the forests of the Ardennes made up of young Frenchmen escaping service with the STO and escaped Soviet POWs.
+Holban left Paris to lead a maquis band in the forests of the Ardennes made up of young Frenchmen escaping service with the STO and escaped Soviet POWs.
 After Manouchian was arrested in November 1943, Holban resumed leadership of the FTP-MOI in December 1943.
 Holban assigned Luca Boico to lead the investigation into who betrayed the groupe Manouchian, which led them to the political commissar, Joseph Davidowicz, whom it was discovered had cracked under torture after being arrested by Brigade spéciale 2 in October 1943.
 Davidowicz was stabbed to death as a result during a meeting in a safehouse in Bourg-la-Reine on 28 December 1943.

 After arriving at the safehouse, Holban confronted Davidowicz with the evidence gathered by Luca Boico; after some denials he finally confessed.
 Holban later recalled: "One of us read our conclusions to him before he was executed.
 Once this sad and grisly encounter was over, we had to act to ensure the safehouse was not compromised and that the tenants were not exposed to any consequences-a safehouse was particularly valuable to the party.
 What happened next was a nightmare.
 In the middle of the night, under curfew (it was about 3 in the morning), six armed men dragged the body.
 If we had met a routine patrol, we would had been done for.
 Exhausted, we arrived at a piece of wasteland, dumped the body, and did our best to cover it.
 At six in the morning with the curfew over, we finally left.
 Only the gun remained in the house.
 In pairs, we got on the train back to Paris".
 About the charge that it was unjust to execute a man who had only given information to the police under torture, Holban wrote: "We must not judge Davidowicz with today's eyes and today's attitudes.
 At the time, it would have been simply inconceivable to let him live".